kubevirt/kubevirt/docs/devel/offline-virtual-machine.md

 ### OwnerReference

-Linking the created VirtualMachineInstance to its parent OfflineVirtualMachine pose a challenge.
+Linking the created VirtualMachine to its parent VirtualMachine pose a challenge.
 Using the same name is only part of the solution.
-To find the parent OfflineVirtualMachine programatically in the Kubernetes, the OwnerReference is used.
+To find the parent VirtualMachine programatically in the Kubernetes, the OwnerReference is used.
 As described in the
 [design document](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/api-machinery/controller-ref.md),
 the OwnerReference lives in the metadata section of the object and is created